The “Two-State Solution” is an idea that keeps coming back no matter how many times it is discredited.

 Always, the Palestinian Arabs find an excuse to walk away from an offer.

-Arafat, and after him Mahmoud Abbas, who is no less a terrorist, have broken every major commitment of the Oslo Accords—most notably in terms of dismantling terrorist infrastructure and ceasing incitement.
+Arafat, and after him Mahmoud Abbas, who is no less a terrorist, have broken every major commitment of the Oslo Accords.

-A promise to do these things comports well with the desire for acceptance by the West.
-To actually do them would be to undermine the possibilities for achieving the final goal.
+A promise to comply with certain requirements comports well with the desire for acceptance by the West.
+To actually fulfill them would be to undermine the possibilities for achieving the final goal, the goal as described immediately above by Al-Rajabi.
 The potential to do violence must be retained as a weapon to be used when needed.